Highsky7/YOLOTL/README.md

 ## Features

--   **High-Precision Lane Segmentation:** Utilizes a YOLOv8 model fine-tuned for segmenting lane markings from a Bird's-Eye-View (BEV) perspective, ensuring high accuracy.
+-   **High-Precision Lane Segmentation:** Utilizes a YOLOv8-based model trained on Roboflow for segmenting lane markings from a Bird's-Eye-View (BEV) perspective, ensuring high accuracy.
 -   **Robust Steering Control:** Implements the Pure Pursuit algorithm to calculate the precise steering angle required to follow the detected lane center.
 -   **Intelligent Lane Tracking:** Remembers the position of left and right lanes across frames.
 This provides stability through temporary occlusions (e.g., when one lane line disappears) and enables reliable differentiation between the two lanes.
 -   **Adaptive Control:** Features a dynamic lookahead distance in the Pure Pursuit controller.
 The lookahead distance automatically adjusts based on the vehicle's speed (throttle), improving stability and smoothness across different velocities.